1967 Detroit riot: African-American social advances

 In light of the event, faults in the existing system became apparent and measures were taken to solve the problems.
 In 1970, First Independence National Bank (now First Independence Bank) gave African Americans capital which was generally inaccessible due to redlining; this provided social mobility and better living conditions.

 Others worked with the government to understand the problem, and this research provided the basis for solutions.
 Wayne State University partnered with the Department of Health, Education, and Welfare to create the Developmental Career Guidance Project, which studied improving the potential for poor students.
 Its report helped form the backbone of a number of educational programs.
 Other efforts to heal came from organizations like the Interfaith Action Council, which sought to bring people of different races and religions together to encourage dialogue about racial inequality.

 The 1967 riot inspired active measures to overturn stereotypes and solve day-to-day problems, with African Americans resisting inequality in their lives.
 William Cunningham and Eleanor Josaitis founded HOPE, an organization which targeted hunger and workplace inequality, in 1968.
 HOPE evolved to provide skills training for young people.
 General Baker and Ron March led the Dodge Revolutionary Union Movement, seeking a voice in the workplace; Alvin Bush and Irma Craft guided the Career Development Center to provide basic skills training and job placement; and the Volunteer Placement Corps assisted African Americans to obtain a college education.

 The most influential change came from African Americans in powerful positions.
 The riot contributed to African Americans becoming the majority in Detroit, and gave them political power.
 For the first time in the city's history, African Americans could affect municipal policy.
 Political figures such as Mayor Coleman Young enacted policies which attempted to integrate the city.
 Young began with changes to the police and fire departments, implementing a two-list system which gave African Americans an equal chance of promotion; his goal was to balance the departments' racial and gender makeup.
 Young sought the backing of President Jimmy Carter, allowing money to flow into Detroit for improvements in education and housing.
-In 1972 the Detroit Common Council elected its first African American president, Erma Henderson, who fought insurance redlining and discrimination in the judicial system and public spaces.
+In 1972, Erma Henderson became the first African American woman elected to the Detroit Common Council.
+She was elected the council's first African American president in 1977.
+She who fought insurance redlining and discrimination in the judicial system and public spaces.